 10 Count Rating: 1

-This match didn’t start out great but was finally starting to pick up its flow when Dakota Kai and her muscle, Raquel Gonzalez, showed up, caused a distraction and cost Yim as Li rolled her up with the most devastating finisher in the whole of pro wrestling.
+This match didn’t start great but was finally starting to pick up its flow when Dakota Kai and her muscle, Raquel Gonzalez, showed up, causing a distraction and cost Yim as Li rolled her up with the most devastating finisher in the whole of pro wrestling.

 Once this was done, Raquel Gonzalez went to the ring and beat everyone up.

 This is some bull-honky on a level that would make even Big Vinny’s head spin, it’s lazy writing and only serves the purpose of getting over just how much of a monster Raquel Gonzalez, while sacrificing any pretense at being nothing more than soap opera bollocks and I.f*cking.hate.it!

 Thank the f*ck for Austin Theory vs. Tommaso Ciampa.

 Easily my Fight of the Night both Theory and Ciampa put in a hell of a shift, managing to drag a lackluster night into the realms of brilliance.
 This was everything you could want from a wrestling match, and more, as both men beat the holy hell out of each other in an attempt to pick up the win.